kubernetes-retired/service-catalog/docs/v1/use-cases.md

 * How are Services identified: name, service name/id, plan name/id?
 * Who can see which Services?
 (TODO: Include scope?
 Global/Namespaced)
-* Who can see which Service Instances?
+* Who can see which Service ServiceInstances?
 (TODO: Include scope?
 Global/Namespaced)
-* The Service Catalog should contain Services and not Service Instances
+* The Service Catalog should contain Services and not Service ServiceInstances

-### Registering a Service Broker with the Service Catalog
+### Registering a Service ServiceBroker with the Service Catalog

-A User must register each Service Broker with the Service Catalog to advertise the Services it offers in the Service Catalog.
-After the Service Broker has been registered with the Service Catalog, the Service Controller makes a call to the Service Broker's `/v2/catalog` endpoint.
-The Service Broker returns a list of Services offered by that broker.
+A User must register each Service ServiceBroker with the Service Catalog to advertise the Services it offers in the Service Catalog.
+After the Service ServiceBroker has been registered with the Service Catalog, the Service Controller makes a call to the Service ServiceBroker's `/v2/catalog` endpoint.
+The Service ServiceBroker returns a list of Services offered by that broker.
 Each Service has a set of plans that differentiate the tiers of that Service.

-### Updating a Service Broker
+### Updating a Service ServiceBroker

-Broker operators make changes to the services their brokers offer.
+ServiceBroker operators make changes to the services their brokers offer.
 To refresh the services a broker offers, the Service Controller should re-list the `/v2/catalog` endpoint.
 The Service Controller should apply the result of re-listing the broker to its internal representation of that broker's services: